 Hello Everyone!
 Here, I’ve compiled a list of the best beginner’s tarot decks!
 These decks are all easy to understand, easy to learn, and easy to interpret.
 When buying your first tarot deck, make sure to choose one that really speaks to you.
 The decks with more imagery and symbols can be easy to look at and interpret for yourself which is very helpful when you’re just starting out.
 Although you may choose any deck as a beginner deck, hopefully these are a bit easier to learn than most.
 Choose wisely, you never forget your first tarot deck!

 Disclosure: This post may contain affiliate links, which means I may receive a commission if you click on a link and make a purchase, check out our disclosure page!
+All photos of the Tarot Cards are completely attributed at the bottom of the page.

 The first deck on this list really must to be The Universal Rider Waite Tarot Deck.
 This is probably the most popular and classic tarot deck in the English speaking world.
 Any version of this deck will be very similar.
 While studying Tarot you have probably noticed that this deck is the most reoccurring.
 Published in 1910, the deck was illustrated by Pamela Colman Smith with the instructions from the mystic A.E.
 White.
 Numerous learning material often references The Rider-Waite deck as a foundation when first learning tarot.
 It was one of the first decks that included complex imagery for not only the major arcana but also the minor.
 This is probably the safest bet for beginners; the hidden symbols and imagery really help to understand the true meaning of the card.
 Any of the variations of this deck are also helpful, it has been redone many times over all the years.

-The Robin Wood deck is also a great deck for beginner’s, because is has very similar meaning to the Rider-Waite deck which is considered a classic.
+The Robin Wood deck made by Robin Wood is also a great deck for beginner’s, because is has very similar meaning to the Rider-Waite deck which is considered a classic.
 This deck is often labeled a pagan deck, replacing the old christian and catholic symbolism with earthy and natural symbols and beings.
 This deck is very fairytale-esque which some people really enjoy, and others seem to hate.
 If you are a nature and woodland loving individual you will really enjoy this deck.

 The Revelations tarot deck is very colorful, modern, and aesthetically pleasing.
 Wong’s style of art is unique and interesting Alot of this deck uses geometric art and shapes which really gives it a contemporary feel.
 Great for a first deck!
 This deck is very unique in that you are able to see the symbolism for the reversed meaning of the card when drawn in reverse!
 It’s like having 2 cards in one.
 When flipped the meaning will be obvious.
 Great deck for beginners, especially if you plan on reading reversed cards as well!